sashasync/Ragemp-Functions/README.md

-All info from wiki =0
+All info from the wiki =0